 Air deflectors shall be made of corrosion-resistant material or shall have corrosion-resistant plating or treatment.

-· All the enclosure’s bolts, studs, and other fastening devices up through M12 (1/2 in.) size shall be ISO 3506 series or AISI 300 series stainless steel.
-When the motor is specified to be installed offshore on a production platform or similar marine installation, AISI 316 material shall be supplied in lieu of the 300 series fasteners.
-Internal fastening devices shall use locknuts, lock washers, locking plates, or tie wires.

-The risks due to possible circulating currents in the enclosure shall be considered for machines using multi-section enclosures installed in classified locations.
+c) The risks due to possible circulating currents in the enclosure shall be considered for machines using multi-section enclosures installed in classified locations.
 Overheating or sparking due to possible circulating currents shall be avoided (where necessary) by bonding together the conducting components in a secure electrical and mechanical manner, or by the provision of adequate bonding straps between the motor housing components.
 The means shall be functional over the design life of the machine.

 d) · When enclosure pre-start purging (also referred to as “pre-start ventilation”) is specified, machines shall be provided with provisions for effective purging as described on the datasheet.
 The vendor shall state the maximum allowed purge pressure on the datasheet.